 Inquiries and applications for admission are welcome at any time of the year.
-Starter packs of information, which also include an application form and confidential reference forms, are available from the secondary School Office or can be downloaded from the BMIS website.
+Starter packs of information, which also include an application form and confidential reference forms can be downloaded from the BMIS website.

 Admissions and Testing

 Prospective students are eligible for admission if it is believed by the Secondary Principal that the school can meet their particular needs and if there are places available.
 Admission to the secondary section is non-selective, with the exception of entry into the BMIS High School Diploma programme in Grades 10, 11, and 12.
 Admission to the last year of the IB Middle Years Programme (Grade 10) and the last year of the IB Diploma Programme (Grade 12) must also allow prospective students to complete the IB requirements for these programmes if external certification is required.